Skip to main content

 • Web scraping is separate.
 To scrape non‑YouTube URLs, set scraping: true.
 YouTube transcripts do not require scraping: true.

-• When disabled, YouTube links are ignored for transcript fetching and are not billed.
+• When not requested, YouTube links are ignored for transcript fetching and are not billed.

 • If your balance is insufficient when enabled, the request may be blocked with a 402.